OpenTimelineIO/otio-youtube-example/docs/index.md

 ![High-level visual](./img/high_level_visual.png?raw=true "High-level purpose of OTIO")

-The OTIOExamples repository illustrates one concrete example of how we can use OTIO.
+The otio-youtube-example repository illustrates one concrete example of how we can use OTIO.
 The example inputs the following files into OpenTimelineIO:

 1. A Youtube video
 2. The Youtube description